Dollar holds recent gains as hopes rise for U.S.-China trade truce

 “Economic data has continued (and will continue) to take a back seat to G20 headlines, though it’s probably the case that an increase in (June) German CPI inflation was offset by weaker economic and business confidence surveys in terms of the general EUR impact this morning,” said BMO Capital Markets’ European Head of FX Strategy, Stephen Gallo.

-The yen, which had jumped to five-month highs earlier this week, fell to 108.16 but later stabilised around 107.87.
-The Swiss franc was unchanged at 1.1117 francs per euro.
+The yen, which had jumped to five-month highs earlier this week, fell to 108.16 JPY=EBS but later stabilized around 107.87.
+The Swiss franc was unchanged at 1.1117 francs per euro EURCHF=EBS.

-China’s offshore yuan rose 0.1% to 6.8802 yuan per dollar, helping the renminbi back towards a six-week high of 6.8370 yuan per dollar touched last week.
+China's offshore yuan rose 0.1% to 6.8802 yuan per dollar CNH=EBS, helping the renminbi back toward a six-week high of 6.8370 yuan per dollar touched last week.

 The outcome of the Group of 20 summit will likely weigh on the policy plans of the Fed, which opened the door to possible rate cuts after last week’s meeting as it tries to address any economic damage stemming from the trade conflict.